25 October 2018

 For a global mining group, South32 has been ahead of its peers not only in their willingness to accept climate science but also in publicly disclosing the risks the business faces.
 The company even set an emissions reduction target of net zero by 2050 – not bad for this BHP spin-off whose main products include aluminium, bauxite, and both metallurgical and thermal coal.
 But is the company doing enough?

 Global warming scenarios

 Like so many other companies, South32’s board admit they’re on a climate change “journey”.
-While the company has looked carefully at different global warming scenarios, at today’s annual general meeting (AGM) the board explained how they’re yet to align their business with a specific scenario:
+While the company has looked carefully at different global warming scenarios, at today’s annual general meeting (AGM) its board explained how they’re yet to align the business with a specific scenario:

 Getting out of coal